Skip to main content

 Technology Service

-A technology service is a component that provides technology support or hosting services for an Application, Application Module, Server or other Technology Service components.
-Examples include deployed instances of database management systems, virtual machine platforms for operating systems or applications, RPA and workflow platforms, data warehouses, BI and reporting platforms.
-If the component would be recognized by business users as a business system in its own right, it may alternatively be represented with an Application component.
+A technology service is a component that provides technology support or hosting services for an Application, Application Module, Data Store or other Technology Service components.
+Examples include deployed instances of database management systems, virtual machine platforms for operating systems or applications, RPA and workflow platforms.
+If the component would be recognized by business users as a business system in its own right, it would usually be represented with an Application component.

 Technology Service or Application

-If a software system provides services to multiple business systems, perhaps by hosting differently configured or coded solutions serving different business teams or realizing different business capabilities, you should model it as a Technology Service.
-In this situation, the underlying software system is part of the language of technology specialists, but less often referred to by business users, who talk about the individual business systems it hosts.
-Examples here might include workflow engines and data analytics platforms.
+• If a software system provides services to multiple applications, perhaps by hosting differently configured or coded solutions serving different business teams, you should model it as a Technology Service.
+In this situation, the underlying software system is part of the language of technology specialists, and not referred to by business users, who talk about the individual applications it hosts and supports.
+Examples here might include workflow engines and cloud platform services.

-If a software system primarily realizes a Business Capability, it is probably best modeled as an Application.
-If it primarily realizes a Technical Capability, it is more likely to be viewed as a Technology Service.
+• If a software system realizes a Business Capability, it is best modeled as an Application.
+If it realizes a Technical Capability, it may be viewed as a Technology Service.
 See What Are Technical Capabilities for more information about the distinction between Business and Technical Capabilities.

 Server